August 19–23, 2021

 We’ll hike, kayak, and adventure across the peninsula during the day and in the evenings, presentations will engage, inspire, and connect you to the northwest forest ecosystem and our responsibility to protect our forests, rivers, and wildlife corridors from the impacts of climate change.

 Limited full and partial scholarships are available and opportunities to donate towards the scholarship funds are an option at registration.
 Please contact Lauren@greatoldbroads.org for more information.

-August 19–23, 2021 This event is FULL.
-If you wish to be placed on a waiting list, register below and we will contact you if a space opens up.
-May the Forest Be with You Broadwalk Forest Health & Climate Change John Wayne’s Waterfront Resort, Sequim WA Our Focus Forest health, carbon sequestration, rivers and […]John Wayne’s Waterfront Resort firstname.lastname@example.org
+August 19–23, 2021 May the Forest Be with You Broadwalk Forest Health & Climate Change John Wayne’s Waterfront Resort, Sequim WA Our Focus Forest health, carbon sequestration, rivers and trees, a warming planet, habitat connectivity, and wildlife adaptation.
+Between the Mountains and the Sea Join us for five days of experiential learning, exploration, adventure, and […]John Wayne’s Waterfront Resort firstname.lastname@example.org